Subah-Zarin/OptiStaff/README.md

 # OptiStaff

-**A lightweight, AI-integrated HR management system built with React (frontend) and Laravel (backend).**
+**A lightweight, AI-integrated HR management system built with Laravel and Blade.**

 ---

 ## 📌 Project Overview

 **OptiStaff** is a modular and efficient HR dashboard tailored for small to medium-sized businesses.
 Designed with both HR personnel and employees in mind, it simplifies administrative tasks and improves workplace productivity.
-With built-in AI-powered utilities and a clean, responsive user interface, OptiStaff streamlines HR operations for a better employee experience.
+With a built-in AI-powered chatbot and a clean, responsive user interface, OptiStaff streamlines HR operations for a better employee experience.

 ---